yangz-mt/pytorch/docs/source/dynamo/custom-backends.rst

     You can learn more about ``entry_points`` in the `python packaging documentation <https://setuptools.pypa.io/en/latest/userguide/entry_point.html>`__.

-To add your backend, you could add your backend function to the ``torch_dynamo_backend`` entry point group in the ``setup.py`` file of your package:
+To add your backend, you could add your backend function to the ``torch_dynamo_backends`` entry point group in the ``setup.py`` file of your package:

 .. code-block:: python